garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Options.md

-- contracts which conveys the rightm
+- contracts which conveys the right, but not the obligation, to buy (call) or sell (put) the underlying [[asset(s)]] at a specific price on or before the expiration date